ligos/blog.ligos.net/source/_posts/Installing-Hexo.md

 I grabbed the most current version of Git for Windows at the time (2.6.4).

-And, spent half and hour trying to make sense of Node.js's [new semantic versioning](http://stackoverflow.com/a/34169319) (apparently, they adopted IoJS's versions), before downloading the most current 4.x LTS series for Windows (4.2.4).
+Then spent half and hour trying to make sense of Node.js's [new semantic versioning](http://stackoverflow.com/a/34169319) (apparently, they adopted IoJS's versions), before downloading the most current 4.x LTS series for Windows (4.2.4).

 Finally, install hexo itself via an admin command prompt `npm install -g hexo-cli`.